Why We Loved Map It by Cathy Moore—and Why You’ll Love It Too

 In short, good scenario questions get learners thinking.

-It’s easy to see why she’s such a well-respected leader in the learning and development community—and why Map It by Cathy Moore has gotten such great reviews!
+It’s easy to see why Cathy Moore is such a well-respected leader in the learning and development community—and why Map It by Cathy Moore has gotten such great reviews!

 One of the things we appreciated most about Moore’s writing was her acknowledgement of the real struggles learners face.
-Maybe it’s an open secret to us learning professionals, but a lot of training out there is just… really boring.
-We all love “engagement,” but true engagement doesn’t come from flashy interactions—it comes from content that learners care about.
+Maybe it’s an open secret to us learning professionals, but a lot of training out there is just … really boring.
+We all love “engagement,” but true engagement doesn’t come from flashy interactions—it comes from content learners care about.

-Another thing worth mentioning was the sheer amount of tactics she shares in the book.
-Her action mapping process provides all the frameworks and criteria for gauging learning needs, writing effective scenario questions, and getting stakeholder buy-in.
+Another thing worth mentioning is the sheer number of tactics she shares in the book.
+Her action-mapping process provides all the frameworks and criteria for gauging learning needs, writing effective scenario questions, and getting stakeholder buy-in.

-While we’ve always taken pride in our focus on solutioning, our book club got us thinking more about what we could be doing at the start of our learning projects.
-Rather than do what’s easy, or what we’ve done before, how can we do what’s right?
-While we pride ourselves on being a learning performance partner, we have to call it when we see it: learning isn’t always the answer.
+While we’ve always taken pride in our focus on solutioning, our Map It book club got us thinking more about what we could be doing at the start of our learning projects.
+Rather than doing what’s easy or what we’ve done before, how could we do what was right?
+While we pride ourselves on being a learning-performance partner, we have to call it when we see it: learning isn’t always the answer.

-Our instructional designers seriously geeked out on some of the finer points in Map It by Cathy Moore, like scenario question design—so much so that we had a follow-up workshop to discuss how we can improve our own scenario question design.
-We developed our own personalized framework that was inspired by her design philosophy.
-And while it’s still in its early days, we’ve been able to try it out on a few projects—to great success, more on that to come!
+Our instructional designers seriously geeked out on some of the finer points in Map It by Cathy Moore, like scenario question design—so much so that we had a follow-up workshop to discuss how we could improve our own question design.
+We developed our own personalized framework, inspired by Moore’s design philosophy and tried it out on plenty of projects—to great success.

 When learning IS the best solution—how are you approaching it?